huggingface/hub-docs/docs/hub/spaces-sdks-docker-first-demo.md

 In the following sections, you'll learn the basics of creating a Docker Space, configuring it, and deploying your code to it.
 We'll create a **Text Generation** Space with Docker that'll be used to demo the [google/flan-t5-small](https://huggingface.co/google/flan-t5-small) model, which can generate text given some input text.

-You can find a completed version of this hosted at [NimaBoscarino/hotdog-gradio](https://huggingface.co/spaces/NimaBoscarino/hotdog-gradio).
+You can find a completed version of this hosted [here](https://huggingface.co/spaces/DockerTemplates/fastapi_t5).

 ## Create a new Docker Space